 Nike’s university shoe and apparel contracts became the common battleground shared by activists concerned over issues ranging from sweatshop labor and China trade policy to college athletics, which increasingly took precedence over academic excellence at schools around the country.
 And it wasn’t just contracts with athletic departments that were under fire.

 Nike was facing significant backlash over the branded apparel it had so successfully marketed to ordinary university students through its College Colors program.
 “It really is quite sick,” said Tom Wheatley, a student and organizer at the University of Wisconsin.
-“Fourteen-year-old girls are working one-hundred-hour weeks and earning poverty-level wages
+“Fourteen-year-old girls are working one-hundred-hour weeks and earning poverty-level wages to make my college T-shirts.
+That’s unconscionable.”

 At a growing number of campuses around the country, organizations like United Students Against Sweatshops (USAS) and the Movement for Democracy and Education collaborated with the National Labor Committee and the Worker Rights Consortium (WRC).
 The student-led WRC proved to be especially effective at recruiting universities to the cause, first by protesting and then by lobbying students, faculty, and university presidents to sign its pledge censuring corporations using sweatshop labor to produce athletic apparel and shoes.